vink94/uiuxsgtrade/README.md

 # uiuxsgtrade

-SMU IS428 Visual Analytics project created by Wei En, Sheryl Yeo and Vincent Koh.
+SMU IS428 AY2017/18 Semester 1 Visual Analytics project created by Wei En, Sheryl Yeo and Vincent Koh.

 More on Project Details:
 https://wiki.smu.edu.sg/18191is428g1/UserImport/UserExport